webnt-dev/object-match/README.md

 ) === true;
 ```

-Function `objectMatch` traverse object and matches it against template propery by property.
+Function `objectMatch` traverses the object and matches it against the template property by property.
 If all template conditions match, function returns true.

-Function supports direct matching (`id` in example above) or pattern matching using function - properties strating with `$` in template (`roles` in example above).
+Function supports direct matching (`id` in example above) or pattern matching using function - properties starting with `$` in template (`roles` in example above).

 # Included template matching functions

 ## Comparison functions

-List of predefined comparison function with simple examples.
+List of predefined comparison functions with simple examples.

 Comparison functions can be nested, see complex example at the end.

 ### `$is` (alias `$eq`)
-function does generic matching (this function can be omited / not used)
+function does generic matching (this function can be omitted / not used)

 ### `$not` (alias `$neq`)
 negation of template (see logical functions)